ROCm/rocSOLVER/docs/source/design_tuning.rst

 syevd, heevd and stedc functions
 ====================================

-When running SYEVD/HEEVD, the computation of the eigenvectors of the associated tridiagonal matrix can be sped up using a divide-and-conquer approach (implemented in STEDC), provided the size of the independent block is large enough.
+When running SYEVD/HEEVD (or the corresponding batched and strided-batched routines), the computation of the eigenvectors of the associated tridiagonal matrix can be sped up using a divide-and-conquer approach (implemented in STEDC), provided the size of the independent block is large enough.